peer-connectivity-estimator/bitcoin-network-logger/README.md

 	* New Filled Percent
 	* Tried Filled Percent
 	* Total Filled Percent
-* **getbucketinfo** -- Print the entire contents of the every new and tried bucket, including statistics:
+* **getbucketinfo** -- Print the entire contents of every new and tried bucket, including statistics:
 	* Addrman nKey
 	* Number of tried entries
 	* Number of (unique) new entries